Xexplotion/The-Company/README.md

 # The Company

 The Company is a Lethal Company mod that changes gameplay.
-In the early stages of this mod it will be relativly minor, but as I update it, it will expand.
+In the early stages of development, it will be relatively minor, but as I update it, it will expand.

 ## Features

-A moral guidence system, to always make you remember to be a great great asset.
+* A moral guidence system, to always make you remember to be a great great asset...

-A new system for gameplay (coming soon)
+* A new system for gameplay (coming soon)

-It also allows you to explode :)
+* It also allows you to explode :)

 ## Configs